 An Egyptian Faience 'Red Crown' Amulet, Late Period, ca. 664 - 332 BCE

-Interestingly, aside from a few early examples carved from carnelian, amulets of this type are usually of green glazed composition, as seen here.
+Interestingly, aside from a few early examples carved from carnelian, amulets of this type are usually of green glazed composition.
 These amulets are considered ones of power, as the crown would only have been worn by the pharaoh and certain deities, so such amulets, when placed on the mummy of a commoner, would imbue them with the same aura of power and authority as the pharaoh or deity.

 For a very similar example see: Boston Museum of Fine Arts, accession #57.504